- In addition to recommendations, what else is in the application?

 3. What information about my application do my recommenders get?

-- Your recommenders will automatically receive an email from <email@example.com> with your name, the program and term you are applying for, and whether or not you waived your right to read the item they complete.
+- Recommenders receive an automatic email from <firstname.lastname@example.org> with your name, the program and term you are applying for, and whether or not you waived your right to read the item they complete.

 4. What do you ask my ACADEMIC ADVISOR(s)?

-Your Academic Advisor(s) are notified that this is a meeting verification and not a recommendation.
-They have the option to enter a comment only if they answer "no" to either question
+Your Academic Advisor(s) are instructed that this is a meeting verification and not a recommendation.
+They have the option to enter a comment only if they feel you did not give them enough time to complete it by the deadline.

 1. "[Has the student] planned for the SA experience?
 We [Academic Advisor and student] discussed the possibility that there could be a negative academic impact if the student does not properly plan for the experience, including what courses to take prior to and after the study abroad program."